Jackelele/ai-tools/README.md

 ## Metaverse

 - [Versey AI](https://www.versy.ai/) - Versy AI is an artificial intelligence-based platform that offers businesses a suite of solutions, including chatbots, virtual assistants, and automation tools, to improve customer engagement and operational efficiency.
 [FREE/Waitlist]

+## SEO

+- [BlogSEO](https://www.blogseo.ai/) - BlogSEO AI lets you create holistic SEO content in 31 languages that drive organic traffic.
+[FREE/PAID]
+- [Seona AI](https://usestyle.ai/) - Your next digital marketing agency isn't an agency at all.
+Our AI tools make it easy to build and manage websites, SEO, and ad campaigns [FREE/PAID]

 ## Contributing